 Approximately 10% of international travelers are children (classified as those 18 years of age or younger in this study).
 As we note that more children are traveling, the number of malaria cases in travelers also is increasing.

 Imported childhood malaria occurring during the decade 1992-2002 in Australia, Japan, the United States, and eight European countries was reviewed in an effort to better understand epidemiological trends that could impact upon potential preventive measures.
-In the 11 study countries, there were 17,009 cases of imported malaria, including only cases of those individuals who became symptomatic in a non-endemic country after traveling.
-More than 75% of the reported cases occurred in France, the United Kingdom, and the United States.
+In the 11 study countries, there were 17,009 cases of imported malaria, including only cases of those individuals who had become symptomatic in a non-endemic country after traveling.
+More than 75% of the reported cases had occurred in France, the United Kingdom, and the United States.
 Eighteen percent of cases were in adolescents aged 15-17 years.
 Seventy percent of cases were caused by P. falciparum.
 The case-fatality rate was less than 0.4%.
 Fewer than 18% of travelers who acquired malaria had taken any chemoprophylaxis.
 A majority of cases presented following travel in Africa.
-Based upon approximated numbers of children known to travel from different countries, case rates were calculated for various parts of Africa.
-(See Table 1.)
-Childhood malaria was associated particularly with travel to visit relatives; this was evidenced by the high rates of malaria in French travelers to the Comoro Islands and the lower rates in French tourists visiting Kenya.
+Based upon approximated numbers of children known to travel from different countries, case rates were calculated for various parts of Africa (see Table 1).
+Childhood malaria was associated particularly with travel to visit relatives; this was evidenced by the high rates of malaria in French travelers to the Comoro Islands, and the lower rates in French tourists visiting Kenya.

 Despite the presumed availability of personal protective measures and chemoprophylaxis, thousands of pediatric travelers are infected with malaria each year.
 While the risk varies by destination, this large series suggests that malaria is most common in travelers who neglect to use chemoprophylaxis while visiting relatives in Africa.
 Indeed, the vast majority of children with malaria in at least one hospital in France are from families of African origin.1 Presumably, these children are not gaining access to pre-travel consultation and care.